joeally06/FPP-Website/INSTALLATION.md

 #  FPP Control Center - Complete Installation Guide

-This guide walks you through **every step** of installing and configuring FPP Control Center, from a fresh system to a fully working deployment.
+This guide walks you through **every step** of installing and configuring FPP Control Center on **Linux or macOS** systems.

+> **Note:** FPP Control Center requires Linux or macOS.
+It is designed for Raspberry Pi, Ubuntu, Debian, or Mac environments where FPP runs.

 **Estimated Time:**
 - **Local Network Setup:** 15-20 minutes